alfonsmr/gcp-resume-challenge-frontend/content/project/acloudguru-gcp-resume-challenge.md

 We are using a load balancer to get HTTPS over our bucket files.

-You can later add here easy to manage names for acces the backend also, like api.mydomain.com
+You can later add here easy to manage names for acces the backend, like api.mydomain.com

 #### Using HTTPS